by Claudia Ward, L.Ac

 2. Eat according to your constitution:

-In Ayurveda weight gain is a Kapha imbalance,
+Ayurveda weight gain is a Kapha imbalance, however, the root

-or overworked.
-When Vata is out of balance addictions to food
+When Vata is out of balance addictions to food are common.

-are common.
-Vata people need regular meals, warm nourishing
+Vata people need regular meals, warm nourishing foods, with

-foods, with warming spices and adequate amounts of ghee or
+warming spices and adequate amounts of ghee or healthy fats.

-healthy fats.
-No protein shakes, green drinks, raw salads
+No protein shakes, green drinks, raw salads or coconut oil!

 Pitta individuals should never skip meals